-The Trustee continues to communicate regularly with Members via a newsletter to ensure that they are aware of the investment options available to them and to encourage them to review their investment choices regularly to ensure that they remain appropriate to their individual circumstances.
-The latest newsletter was sent to Members in February 2022.
-The Trustee also agreed to send out an additional member communication to remind Members to review their fund choices to ensure they remain appropriate for their own personal circumstances.
+The Trustee continue to communicate regularly with Members via an annual newsletter to ensure that they are aware of the investment options available to them and to encourage them to review their investment choices regularly to ensure that they remain appropriate to their individual circumstances.
+The last newsletter was sent to Members in March 2023.
+The Trustee also agreed to send out an additional member communication to remind members to review their fund choices to ensure they remain appropriate for their own personal circumstances.